You are here

 - any repayments made by the pensioner.

-Interest will accrue on the outstanding balance until the loan has been repaid in full by the person or their estate.
+Interest will accrue on the outstanding balance until the loan has been repaid in full by the participant or their estate.
 Any legal costs associated with establishment of the loan do not attract interest, and will just be added to the outstanding loan amount to be repaid.

 Deduction of repayments from balance

-If a loan repayment is made, that repayment is deducted from the balance of the debt on the pension payday immediately prior to the date the repayment is made.
+If a loan repayment is made, that repayment is deducted from the balance of the loan on the pension payday immediately prior to the date the repayment is made.
 If repayment is made on a payday, that repayment is deducted from the total loan balance before interest is calculated for the payday on which the repayment was made.

 - the value of a person's principal home,